GluuFederation/docs-ce-prod/docs/source/admin-guide/session.md

 ### How can we force the user to log out if the browser is closed?

 Setting `sessionIdLifetime` to `-1` value sets the `session_id` cookie value to `expires=session`, and sets the OP session object to not have an expiration time.
 Most browsers clear cookies with `expires=session` when the browser is closed, removing the session object at that time.
-This feature is available in `3.1.4` version (it is not available in 3.1.3 version or earlier except 2.4.4).